nishika26/nishika26/README.md

 ### What I Want to Work On Next

-I'm most excited about problems at the intersection of reliability and intelligence — the places where making AI systems actually trustworthy requires both systems thinking and ML depth.
-My main focus is finding opportunities in responsible AI, AI in healthcare, and AI for public policy — domains where the stakes are real and getting it right matters.
+I'm most excited about problems at the intersection of reliability and intelligence, the places where making AI systems actually trustworthy requires both systems thinking and ML depth.
+My main focus is finding opportunities in responsible AI, AI in healthcare, and AI for public policy.

 <div align="center">